How to Find Graduate School Scholarships

 The scholarship search usually begins with narrowing down your interests to determine which scholarships you'll be eligible for.
 Some scholarships will ask students to have community service experience, be majoring in a specific field, or be located in a certain state.

-Doing a Google search will allow you to narrow down scholarships that you think you'll be eligible for, and could help you decide which university or college to attend depending on how many scholarships are available and what the costs of attendance are.
+Doing a Google search will allow you to narrow down scholarships that you think you'll be eligible for and could help you decide which university or college to attend depending on how many scholarships are available and what the costs of attendance are.

 Financial aid awards and scholarships may also be listed on university websites.
 If you are looking for major-specific scholarships, you could benefit from checking the school's website to see if you are automatically considered for them or need to fill out a separate application.

 In addition to looking specifically for scholarships for graduate students, another recommendation is to sort scholarships by graduate degree type or career goals.
 If you're a graduate student majoring in STEM or another advanced degree field, narrowing down your search by major could work as well.
+If you are a medical student or law student, there may also be other specific scholarships that you can apply for.

 Graduate school scholarships through your school